apache/ofbiz-tools/documentation/BuildBot/BuildBot.md

 The current stable branch R16.12 has only [one builder](https://ci.apache.org/builders/ofbizBranch16).
 This will be gone in future.
 All new releases needs 2 builders.

 In an OFBiz builder page you can see [an history of the builds up to 100+](https://ci.apache.org/builders/ofbizTrunkFramework).
-OFBiz randomly (except for RAT which always only uses lares_ubuntu) uses 3 servers to build as you can see at the bottom of this page.
+OFBiz randomly uses 3 servers (except for RAT which always only uses lares_ubuntu) to build as you can see at the bottom of this page.
 You may want to explore more to get acquainted with the tool...

-There is also the [RAT builder](https://ci.apache.org/builders/ofbizTrunkFrameworkRat) which check the licenses in OFBiz.
+There is also the [RAT builder](https://ci.apache.org/builders/ofbizTrunkFrameworkRat).
+It checks the licenses in OFBiz.
 You can find the result [here](https://ci.apache.org/projects/ofbiz/rat-output.html)

 ### tests results
-Here are the [test results](ci.apache.org/projects/ofbiz/logs/) The folders structure [will soon be updated](https://issues.apache.org/jira/browse/INFRA-15842) to reflect the new svn repo structure.
+Here are the [test results](ci.apache.org/projects/ofbiz/logs/) The folders structure [will soon be updated](https://issues.apache.org/jira/browse/INFRA-15842) to reflect the current svn repo structure.

 ### Technical information
 When you create a new branch you need to let know BuildBot about it.
 This because BuildBot uses svn hooks to triggers builds on commits.
 [The file to change is here](https://github.com/apache/infrastructure-puppet/blob/deployment/modules/subversion_server/files/hooks/buildbot_project_paths)